 Please note that in order to answer your communications we do not need to have these additional data you provide us with on a voluntary basis and please consider carefully whether you wish to disclose these data to us.

 We store and use your personal data for the purpose of answering your questions and/or processing your messages or other subsequent queries or communications.

 These data will be erased once the communications with you have been concluded – subject to any statutory or official retention obligations or if processing the data is lawful based on a different legal ground.
 This is performed at the latest after we have had no further communications with you for a period of one year.

 The legal basis for processing your personal data is our legitimate interest in being able to communicate with you to respond to your communications (point f) of Art.
-6 (1) sentence 1 GDPR) and your consent (point a) of Art.
 6 (1) sentence 1 GDPR).
-Please note the explanations we have provided in section 7 below regarding withdrawal of this consent.

 I agree to receiving information, invitations and/or advertisements, also in the form of Newsletters, from HAVER & MAILÄNDER Rechtsanwälte Partnerschaft mbB.